tristanaburns/project-management-template/README.md

 **File:** `project-requirements.md`

-This document outlines the comprehensive requirements for The Story Teller, including:
+This document outlines the comprehensive requirements for The Application Software Project, including:

 - Functional requirements for narrative content creation
 - Schema-driven approach specifications